 Conversation starters ignite creative dialogue between students and their teachers.
 Through freedom of choice, fun questions and quick activities, students can investigate specimens and objects through a new lens.
 No prior knowledge of the exhibition is needed.

-Exhibition discoveries help students develop historical or scientific inquiry skills through connecting with key object or specimens on display in exhibitions.
+Exhibition insights help students develop historical or scientific inquiry skills through connecting with key object or specimens on display in exhibitions.
 Students are encouraged to discuss and share ideas about the items using the questions provided.